AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-cpanel.md

 >[!IMPORTANT]
 >
 >[!DNL Adobe] recommends you use SSH or some other form of encryption to secure your data!
-If this is not an option, you can still directly connect [!DNL Commerce Intelligence] to your database using the instructions in this article.
+If this is not an option, you can still directly connect [!DNL Commerce Intelligence] to your database using the instructions in this topic.

 This topic walks you through directly connecting your MySQL database to [!DNL Commerce Intelligence] using `cPanel`.
 This process can also be used to connect [!DNL Adobe Commerce] and any other MySQL-based eCommerce databases to [!DNL Commerce Intelligence].